tahasinx/live-connect/README.md

    - Click the call button to open the call type selection modal
    - Choose video or audio call
    - The remote peer sees a ringing modal and can accept or decline
+   - **Ringtone:** Both caller and callee will hear a ringtone until the call is answered or declined.
    - Your local video appears in the top-right corner; remote video fills the main area
    - Use the disconnect button to end the call
+   - **Improved Status Handling:** After a call is disconnected or rejected, the status is always reset to "Online" for both peers, and the call modal is closed automatically.

 3. **Text Messaging**
    - Click the chat button to open the message modal (can be used independently of calls)